brunocodutra/metal/doc/manual.md

 Now that may look silly put in a simple example like this one, but [...]

 \tip{
-Most [Expressions] in Metal have an associated eager adaptor suffixed by `_t`, that is, given an expression `metal::$`,
+To save typing, most [Expressions] in Metal have an associated eager adaptor suffixed by `_t`, that is, given an expression `metal::$`,
 `metal::$_t<...>` is equivalent to `typename metal::$<...>::type`.
 }

 [Value]:            \ref concepts_value
 [Values]:           \ref concepts_value